SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 |[-PreviewImageAltText] | The alt text description of the image for accessibility. |
 |[-IsDefault]           | A switch that if provided, applies the site design to the default site template.
 For more information see [Customize a default site design](customize-default-site-design.md) |

-Here's an example of creating a new site design.
+The following example creates a new site design.

 ```powershell
 C:\> Add-SPOSiteDesign `